 - Network costs for Supply and Generation include transportation costs, BSUOS and the transport element of RBD costs.
-Supply transportation costs include transportation and LNG costs, including £35.7 million incurred by Gas Domestic Supply in 2019, which enables the segment to secure supply by giving the ability to bring gas into the UK from overseas (2018: £38.3 million). - Environmental and social obligation costs for Domestic Supply include ROCs, FIT, ECO and UK Capacity Market costs.
+Supply transportation costs include transportation and LNG costs, including £38.5 million incurred by Gas Domestic Supply in 2020, which enables the segment to secure supply by giving the ability to bring gas into the UK from overseas (2019: £35.7 million). - Environmental and social obligation costs for Domestic Supply include ROCs, FIT, ECO and UK Capacity Market costs.
 Non-Domestic Supply includes the cost of LECs, ROCs, FIT and UK Capacity Market costs.
 Within the Domestic and Non-Domestic segments, the costs of LECs, FIT, ROCs and UK Capacity Market costs are included within Electricity, and ECO is allocated between Electricity and Gas based on the relevant legislation.
-Environmental and social obligation costs for the Generation segment relate to EU ETS carbon emission costs and carbon tax. - Other direct costs for Generation include employee and maintenance costs.
+Environmental and social obligation costs for the Generation segment relate to EU ETS carbon emission costs and carbon tax. - Other direct costs for Generation include employee and maintenance costs. - Other direct costs for Supply include brokers' costs and sales commissions when the costs have given rise directly to revenue, that is, producing a sale.
+They also include Elexon and Xoserve market participation and wider Smart metering programme costs.